-EDUC 513.
-Advanced Instructional Practices for Teacher Leaders.
-(3)
+EDUC 513: Advanced Instructional Practices Teacher Leaders, (3).
 The need to implement current research-based instructional practices is an important element to the teacher as leader principle.
 Particular emphasis will be placed on the role of formative/summative assessment in the development and implementation of instructional practices for the classroom.
-In this course, candidates will develop a Collaborative Unit of Study reflective of current research-based practices that integrates major themes of the course including Response to Intervention (RTI), Professional Learning Communities, (PLC), and practices reflective of the Stiggins model of assessment for learning.
-Further, students will develop a professional development activity based on the Collaborative Unit of Study for presentation at an administrative body within their school or school district (e.g.: Site Based Decision Making Council, Technology Advisory Board, or Assessment Board).
+In this course, candidates will develop a Collaborative Unit of Study reflective of current research-based practices that integrates major themes of the course including RTI (Response to Intervention), PLC, and practices reflective of the Stiggins model of assessment for learning.
+Further, students will develop a professional development activity based on the Collaborative Unit of Study for presentation at an administrative body within their school or school district (example: Site Based Decision Making Council, Technology Advisory Board, or Assessment Board).

-EDUC 520.
-Balanced Literacy: Techniques and Materials for Classroom Reading.
-(3) A survey course which briefly examines competing theories of reading/language arts instruction and that proposes an approach which emphasizes consistency and structure in implementing whole language principles.
+EDUC 520: Techniques & Materials for Classroom, (3).
+A survey course which briefly examines competing theories of reading/language arts instruction and that proposes an approach which emphasizes consistency and structure in implementing whole language principles.
 For teachers of early childhood through older elementary grades.